OpenRiskNet/home/openshift/django_keycloak_example.md

 # Integrating Keycloak and Python Django on OpenShift
 In this recipe we will set up Keycloak authentication for a Python Django project and run it in MiniShift.
-If using minishift I suggest increasing memory by first doing: `minishift config set memory 4096`
+If using minishift I suggest increasing memory by first doing: `minishift config set memory 4096`.
+The recipe sets up a build of vanillla Keycloak but it should be possible to use Redhat SSO if you already have that set up.

 ## Starting Keycloak service on MiniShift
 We create a build from an inline dockerfile: